 Ubisoft is preparing a new battle royale title, directly inspired by Apex Legends .
-Codenamed Scout , the project has been in development for at least two years and aims to win over some of the audience that has drifted away from Respawn Entertainment's game in recent months.
+Codenamed Scout , the project has been in development for at least two years and aims to win back some of the audience that has distanced itself from the Respawn Entertainment game in recent months.

 - Mario Kart World Reveals Grand Prix and New Modes